NVIDIA/spark-rapids/docs/get-started/getting-started-alluxio.md

 This guide will deploy Alluxio on Yarn cluster with 2 NodeManagers and 1 ResourceManager, and describe the instructions to configure Swiftstack as Alluxio’s under storage system.

-Let's assuem the hostnames of Yarn cluster are respectively
+Let's assume the hostnames of Yarn cluster are respectively

 ``` json
 RM_hostname